Raleigh Business Chapter 7 Bankruptcy Lawyers

 Why Choose The Bradford Law Offices, PLLC?

-For years we have dedicated our lives to helping businesses and individuals face financial hardships head on and come out on the other side with the best scenario possible.
+For more than 23 years we have dedicated our lives to helping businesses and individuals face financial hardships head on and come out on the other side with the best scenario possible.
 Our experienced bankruptcy attorneys take the time to get to know their clients and work with them closely every step of the way.
 Founder Danny Bradford has been serving the Raleigh community since establishing Bradford Law Offices, PLLC in 1996, and he regularly practices in the area of bankruptcy, including Chapter 7 business bankruptcies.
 He genuinely wants to see every one of his clients get their lives back on track.
 Here at Bradford Law Offices, PLLC, we believe everyone deserves a second chance to build a successful life for themselves, and, often, filing for Chapter 7 business bankruptcy is the best way to get a clean slate.
 Mr. Bradford has won several multimillion-dollar cases, but he treats his smaller clients with the same care and respect he would if they were a large client.

 When it comes to your business and your finances, it’s imperative that you work with a bankruptcy attorney you trust completely.
 That’s why so many business owners have trusted our legal team over the years to handle their Chapter 7 business bankruptcy cases.
 We take the time to get to know you and your business because we truly care about our clients and want to see them get through this tough time with as little stress as possible.